-- rules for semicolons, colons, hyphens, dashes, parentheses, ellipses, and slashes
+- using semicolons, colons, hyphens, dashes, parentheses, ellipses, and slashes

 - where the most study is needed

 Why lump all the remaining punctuation marks into one section?
-Because they aren’t used very often.
+Because none of thm are used very often.
 In fact, you could probably make it through college without using any of these punctuation marks more than a few times.

 However, there are other punctuation marks.
 So let’s work through them.

 The semicolon looks like a period sitting on top of a comma.
 It indicates a pause in the sentence.
-The length of the pause is half way between a comma and a period.
+What it looks like can help you remember that the length of the pause for a semicolon is half way between a comma and a period.